Project-MONAI/monai-deploy-app-sdk/tools/pipeline-generator/README.md

 The CLI is designed to be extensible.
 Planned commands include:

-- `pg package <app>` - Package an application using holoscan-cli
+- `pg package <app>` - Package an application using the Holoscan CLI packaging tool

 ## License

-This project is part of the MONAI Deploy App SDK.
+This project is part of the MONAI Deploy App SDK and is licensed under the Apache License 2.0.
+See the main repository's LICENSE file for details.